reflectoring/reflectoring.github.io/_posts/2020-08-26-springboot-docker-image.md

 BOOT-INF/classpath.idx
 BOOT-INF/layers.idx
 ```
-The output shows an additional jar named `spring-boot-jarmode-layertools` and a `layer.idx` file.
+The output shows an additional jar named `spring-boot-jarmode-layertools` and a `layersfle.idx` file.
 The layering feature is provided by `spring-boot-jarmode-layertools` as explained in the next section.

 ## Extracting the Dependencies in Separate Layers

-We use a system property - `jarmode` set to value - `layertools` to launch the `spring-boot-jarmode-layertools` jar instead of the application.
+We use a system property `-Djarmode=layertools` to launch the `spring-boot-jarmode-layertools` jar instead of the application:

-Let us launch our jar with a `layertools jar mode` system property:
 ```shell
 java -Djarmode=layertools -jar target/usersignup-0.0.1-SNAPSHOT.jar
 ```